REVIEW — Yieldstreet, "Evolve Your Wealth"

 At first glance, Yieldstreet is appealing because of its varied set of offerings — real estate, fine art, private credit, cryptocurrencies, structured notes, transportation, etc. They provide more investment types than competitors exclusively dedicated to real estate, like CrowdStreet and EquityMultiple.

-Still, there’s something undeniably strange about investing in a plaintiff’s legal fees, or...uh...”a portfolio of 11,000 consumer loans backed by motorcycles, utility vehicles (UTVs), all-terrain vehicles (ATVs), tractors, trailers, personal watercraft (PWC), mowers, dirt bikes, golf carts, classic bikes, trikes, scooters, and snowmobiles.”
+Still, there’s something undeniably weird about investing in a plaintiff’s legal fees, or...uh...”a portfolio of 11,000 consumer loans backed by motorcycles, utility vehicles (UTVs), all-terrain vehicles (ATVs), tractors, trailers, personal watercraft (PWC), mowers, dirt bikes, golf carts, classic bikes, trikes, scooters, and snowmobiles.”

 You have to assume they’re just throwing shit at the wall to see if it sticks.
 Maybe they’ll allow you to invest in a collection of rare Beanie Babies next.